gvwilson/sdxpy/src/archive/index.md

 We've written almost a thousand lines of Python so far.
-We could recreate it if we had to, but we'd rather not find ourselves in that situation.
+We could recreate it if we had to, but we'd rather not have to.
-We'd also like to be able to see what we've changed, and to collaborate with other people.
+We'd also like to be able to see what we've changed and to collaborate with other people.

 A [%i "version control system" %][%g version_control_system "version control system" %][%/i%] like [%i "Git" "version control system!Git" %][Git][git][%/i%] solves all of these problems at once.